Manufacturing Innovation Map Reveals Emerging Technologies & Startups

 Already utilized in a number of areas, diagnosis proves to be one of the most promising application areas for artificial intelligence in manufacturing.
 By adding new data, AI continuously improves diagnostics in order to ward off engineering errors while advancing the overall quality of products.

 • Belarus-based ROZUM Robotics develops the human-friendly robotic arm PULSE.
-The 6-axis high precision collaborative robot performs a variety of operations in warehouses and factories.
+The 6-axis high-precision collaborative robot performs a variety of operations in warehouses and factories.
 It can be wirelessly operated via laptop, tablet, smartphone, and -watch therefore removing the necessity for human presence in the workspace.

-• BIONTEC develops the Multi Parallel Technology® to produce a carbon fiber reinforced polymer (CFRP) with tailor-made mechanical properties.
+• BIONTEC develops the Multi Parallel Technology to produce a carbon fiber reinforced polymer (CFRP) with tailor-made mechanical properties.
 The Swiss startup manufactures monolithic structures, hollow and sandwich parts in one shot.
 Advantages include a high stiffness at a low weight, dimensional stability, vibration damping, and x-ray transparency.

 • Italian Nano-Tech works on a unique system for introducing nanoparticles into a fluid, obtaining consistent homogeneous dispensers.
-3Dynamics, as the process is called, allows the startup to produce advanced materials like low viscosity nano-engineered epoxy systems, heat resistant prepreg as well as high electrical conductivity thermoplastic polymers.
+3Dynamics, as the process is called, allows the startup to produce advanced materials like low-viscosity nano-engineered epoxy systems, heat-resistant prepreg as well as high electrical conductivity thermoplastic polymers.

-• Ubidots creates an Internet of Things platform enabling the communication and data-sharing of smart factories with engineers in real-time.
-The startup’s device agnostic cloud makes it easy to connect hardware and/or digital data-services thus predicting equipment failures, sending alerts regarding production and quality errors as well as encouraging operators to keep pace with dashboard display.
+• Ubidots creates an internet of things platform enabling the communication and data-sharing of smart factories with engineers in real-time.
+The startup’s device-agnostic cloud makes it easy to connect hardware and/or digital data services.
+Thus, predicting equipment failures, sending alerts regarding production and quality errors as well as encouraging operators to keep pace with dashboard display.
 In short, Ubidots supports asset monitoring, maintenance, automation, energy management, and supply chain optimization.

 • Simularge works on leveraging simulation tools for the mechanical engineering industry.
-The company develops a collaborative platform and 3D computation tools which enable engineers to predict the strength & quality of machine parts/systems prior to their production.
+The company develops a collaborative platform and 3D computation tools that enable engineers to predict the strength & quality of machine parts/systems prior to their production.
 Simularge’s tools facilitate the virtual testing of parts in a fast and collaborative manner to meet the desired specifications painlessly.

 • DecisionIQ develops the artificial intelligence platform Genesis AI which incorporates machine learning and a prescriptive maintenance engine to solve the issue of how to react to a machine failure by recommending the cost-optimal repair planning.